Allergen management

 8. rework management.

 The most significant risk arises when adding additives to our products.
 After the addition, what has been spilt is immediately cleaned.
-Therefore, the cleaning methods must be validated for effectiveness, and the must be checked frequently.
+Therefore, the cleaning methods must be validated for effectiveness, and the cleaning must be checked frequently.
 For this purpose, cleaning material specially used for cross-contamination elimination must be recognisable (e.g. differ-colours lour).

 After putting together the products, the chance of cross-contamination is considerably smaller.
 Before starting a new product: